I'll Take Sweden

-I'll Take Sweden is a 1965 American comedy film directed by Frederick de Cordova, and starring Bob Hope, Frankie Avalon, and Tuesday Weld.
+I'll Take Sweden is a 1965 American comedy film.
+It was directed by Frederick de Cordova, and stars Bob Hope, Frankie Avalon, and Tuesday Weld.

 Plot

 Single father Bob Holcomb, a widower, is unhappy with the guitar-playing boy Kenny his daughter JoJo chooses as a husband-to-be.
 An executive with an oil company, Bob accepts a transfer to the firm's Stockholm branch and he takes JoJo along, hoping it will distract her.

 Sweden turns out to be far more liberal sexually than the United States.
 Bob, having met an attractive interior designer, Karin, decides to take her away for a romantic weekend at a mountain resort.

 JoJo has accepted an offer to go to a jazz festival from Erik, who is Bob's new assistant.
 Originally seen as a respectable suitor, Erik turns out to be a playboy and a cad.
 A girl thought to be his cousin, Marti, is actually a former girlfriend.

 Bob invites Kenny to Sweden in an attempt to get Kenny and JoJo together.
 Kenny is invited by Erik to have dinner with Marti and also to the festival.

 Bob sends Erik to Saudi Arabia but he does not go, sending his subordinate.
 He also tells JoJo he is going away for work but he really goes with Karin to a resort, but stops at the festival on the way.

 Kenny takes Marti to the festival.
 JoJo spies her father in the restaurant at the festival while talking to him on the phone.
 He is still claiming to be working while she is supposed to be home alone.
 After originally telling Erik she wanted to go home, she tells him she now wants to go to the same resort her father is heading to.

 Marti tells Kenny she is not really Erik's cousin and both admit they are in love with their former partners.
 They also decide to go to the mountain resort.
 At the resort where the three couples continue to awkwardly encounter one another.
 Kenny finally has his fill of Erik, knocking him out with his guitar.

-On a voyage home, the ship's captain performs a double wedding ceremony, that turns out to be invalid, due to a navigation error.
-So it needs to be done again.
+On a voyage home, the ship's captain performs a double wedding ceremony that turns out to be invalid due to a navigation error. so it needs to be done again.